PyMamba/mamba-framework/docs/relnotes/index.rst

 * Adding dependency to fabric package as docs will not build without it
 * Added mandatory option parameter `development` to the application.json template.
 * Fixed memory leak in the routing system cache
+* Fixed bug that hides log_file being null in options

 Changes
 -------